mnlipp/osgi-getting-started/AccessingAService.md

 	    osgi.core;version=4.3
     ```

-    When you try to build this using gradle, however, it fails with `error: type ServiceTracker does
+    And the continuous build executed by Bndtools works fine.
+When you try to build
+    the project using gradle, however, it fails with `error: type ServiceTracker does
     not take parameters`.
 The reason is that the OSGi libraries provided for version 4.3.0 have been
     compiled [with a special flag](http://blog.osgi.org/2012/10/43-companion-code-for-java-7.html)
     that allows generics to be used in pre-Java 5 JVMs.
 Starting with Java 7, this